PyCraftHub/30days-of-Python/python_comment.md

-# Python Syntax Unveiled! 🕵️‍♂️
+# Python Comment Unveiled! 🕵️‍♂️

 ## Day 2 of 30 Days Python Course by PyCraftHub